 “There are always those individuals who will be willing to go the extra mile, literally, and travel to the borders to work with Sister Norma or others like her.
 That’s a good thing,” he says.
 “Be that presence of Jesus in our world and on the peripheries, as Pope Francis says.”

-If you can’t get to the border to welcome immigrants in their first few days in the United States, there are still plenty of opportunities to work with new immigrants in your local community.
+If you can’t get to the border to welcome immigrants in their first few days in the United States, there are still plenty of opportunities to support new immigrants in your local community.

 “We are blessed with a new wave of immigrants in our country who are contributing to the richness and beauty of the United States, just like my grandparents did a hundred years ago,” shares Bishop Bambera.
 “I encourage young people to participate in opportunities to volunteer with new immigrants who are coming into the regions where they live.”